-Academic Electives are designed to enable candidates to pursue their own academic interests or specialities by taking subjects, usually at a graduate level, either at the University of New South Wales or other approved institutions.
-The following is a list of elective courses offered by the Centre.
+Electives are designed to enable candidates to pursue their own interests or specialties by taking subjects, normally at a graduate level, at the University of New South Wales.
+Elective subjects are to be chosen by a student in consultation with the Director of the Regional Teacher Training Centre from the graduate subjects offered within the University.
+When an elective offered by another school is taken, the approval of the Head of that school must be obtained.
+The following is a list of elective subjects offered by the Centre.

-Session 1 l· lours per week
+Session 1 Но urs per week

-40.112G Media in Communication 2

-40.111G Clinical Problem Solving, -

-Judgement and Decision Making 2
+40.110G Culture, Subculture and

+Communication 1

 40.115G Educational Selection 1

-40.116G Trends in Health Sciences Currice ula 1
+40. 1 16G Trends in Health Sciences Curricula a 1

-40.117G Explorations in Personal Learning ) 2
+40. 11 7G Explorations in Personal Learning 2

+40.118G Clinical Problem Solving 1

+40.120G Production of Audiovisual Materials 1

 Session 2

 40.501G Interpersonal Process Recall 2

 40.113G Evaluation of Instructors 2

-40.114G Individual Differences and -
+40.114G Individual Differences and

 Individualized Instruction 1

+40.119G Clinical Decision Making 1